RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Artworks that you reproduced from books, websites and other sources should be cited in the standard format of the source as described in the other sections of this guide.

+- Italicise the title.
+After the title, provide the format of the resource in square brackets.

+- **If viewed in-person:** Add the name and location of the museum, gallery or public space.

-- If viewed online: add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
+- **If viewed online:** add the name of the website followed by the word **website**.
+Then put the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> Creator's family name Initial (Year) *Title or description of work* \[medium\], Name of Museum, Exhibition or Gallery, Location of museum, exhibition or gallery, accessed Day Month Year \[if viewed online\].
-URL \[if viewed online\]
+> Artist family name Initial (Year) *Title or description of work* \[format\], Name of Museum/Gallery/Public Space, Location of Museum/Gallery/Public Space.

 ##### Examples

-> Artist unknown (c.
-11-12th C) *Tapestry with Dragons and Flowers* \[Silk tapestry\], The Metropolitan Museum of Art, New York, accessed 9 December 2021. https<nolink>://www.metmuseum.org/art/ collection/search/39733?

 > Dwyer M (2021) *Apparition* \[night-time digital projection onto holo-gauze screen\], University Square, Carlton.

 > Pollock J (1952) *Blue Poles* \[Oil, enamel, aluminium paint, and glass on canvas\], National Gallery of Australia, Canberra.

+##### Rule (if viewed online, i.e. website)

+> Artist family name Initial (Year) *Title or description of work* \[format\], Name of Website website, accessed Day Month Year.
+URL

+##### Example

+> Artist unknown (c.
+11-12th C) *Tapestry with dragons and flowers* [silk tapestry], The Metropolitan Museum of Art website, accessed 9 December 2021. https<nolink>://www.metmuseum.org/art/ collection/search/39733?

 ###### end-subtype-content